-On the Friday 10th February we held a whole school Open Afternoon and opened our doors to parents and family friends to view the school as a ‘working school.’
-The whole school had spent the day learning about internet safety.
-A range of age appropriate eSafety learning activities were taught to each class throughout the day which then culminated in an Open Afternoon.
-The children always talk about how much they enjoy these afternoons and the opportunity to ‘show off’ their learning to their parents.
+On Friday 12th October we opened our doors and invited parents and family friends to come and view the school as ‘a working school.’
+The children were involved in a RE Big Question Day on the topic of ‘What makes a good saint?’
+Some in depth discussions and good debates were held!
+The children always talk about how much they enjoy these events and the opportunity to ‘show off’ their learning to their parents.

 We pride ourselves on giving the children competitive opportunities to compete in physical and sporting activities both at school level and inter-school level.
 September saw our school-based Family Group Kick Ball Rounders Competition.
 This is a very inclusive form of rounders and all children were involved from Foundation through to Year 6.
 It was also a chance to show our sporting ‘Heart Values’ of Honesty, Effort, Aspiration, Respect and Teamwork.
 Results were close, but the event was won by Maple!
 October saw four teams from Year 3 - 6 competing in the beautiful surroundings of Buscot Park for a Faringdon Partnership Schools Cross Country Event.
 Some personal bests and great effort were demonstrated by all teams.
 One of our pupils came third in the Y3/4 category and went onto represent the school at the Vale level and came 11th.
 Our Y5/6 pupils also took part in a Tag Rugby Competition before half term where they competed against other local primary schools at Faringdon Community College.
 A valiant effort was made by all, and the team lost 2 and won one game.